dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/extensibility.md

 The sample app demonstrates middleware activated by:

 * Convention (`ConventionalMiddleware`).
-For more information on conventional middleware activation, see [Middleware](xref:fundamentals/middleware/index).
+For more information on conventional middleware activation, see the [Middleware](xref:fundamentals/middleware/index) topic.
-* An `IMiddlewareFactory` implementation (`IMiddlewareMiddleware`).
+* An [IMiddlewareFactory](/dotnet/api/microsoft.aspnetcore.http.imiddlewarefactory) implementation (`IMiddlewareMiddleware`).
 The default [MiddlewareFactory class](/dotnet/api/microsoft.aspnetcore.http.middlewarefactory) activates the middleware.

-The two middleware implementations function identically and record the value provided by a query string parameter (`key`).
+The middleware implementations function identically and record the value provided by a query string parameter (`key`).
 The middlewares use an injected database context (a scoped service) to record the query string value in an in-memory database.

 ## IMiddleware